hussains72/SLAM3_Imp/README.md

 # ORB-SLAM3
-install and run the ORBSLAM3
-ORB-SLAM WITH ROS1 and REALSENSE D435i camera
-Tested on Ubuntu 20.04
+install and run the ORBSLAM3 WITH ROS1 and REALSENSE D435i camera Tested on Ubuntu 20.04
 # Configuration Version info
 ubuntu 20.04